shitcodebykaushik/Winterfall/wiki/Docs.md

 - State is initialized when a component is created either with the constructor or with the a property initializer .
 - Eslint is a tool that is used for reporting and identifying the pattern in the ECMASCRIPT .
 - APP.js is the
+- Local storage usases .
+# Task one
+- Login and signup for the react native .
+- rnfes will import the basic template into the screen .
+This come with the help of the extensions .
+-